 When your bad mood becomes your status quo and feelings of worthlessness, sadness, guilt or disinterest greet you every morning in the mirror, it might not be just a bad mood anymore.
-It could be high-functioning depression, also known as dysthymia or persistent depressive disorder (PDD).
+It might not be high-functioning depression, but it could be dysthymia or persistent depressive disorder (PDD).

 Many people with PDD have successful social lives, careers and families.
 We see them doing it all and admire them for it.
 As Bridges to Recovery, a mental health treatment center, states, to the outside world a person suffering from PDD seems fine.
 However, internally it takes enormous effort for these people to get up and maintain all of their relationships and roles.
 They do it, but it hurts.
 And it’s hard.
 And this feeling lasts a long time.
 (We’re talking years.)